Junior Year – 11th Grade College Planning Checklist

 When asking for recommendations, it’s helpful if your student provides a summary (also known as a brag sheet) of their personal and academic interests, clubs, and extracurricular activities they are involved in, along with highlights of their involvement in the teacher’s class.
 This should make it easier for the teacher to write a recommendation and hopefully a stronger one as well.

-By following this junior year checklist, especially during the pandemic, your child will not only be better equipped to handle anything that comes their way, but feel more confident about the application process.
+By following this junior year checklist, your child will not only be better equipped to handle anything that comes their way, but feel more confident about the application process.

 CONNECT WITH OTHER PARENTS TRYING TO FIGURE OUT